Eldest Child Privileges, Why Firstborn Children Need More Responsibility and More Freedom

 But I especially want to encourage those of you with older kids and explain why this principle is so important:

 Our society actually has age restrictions—whether it’s for the first visit to the cinema, for movies, video games, or amusement park rides.
 We all have to submit to them—whether we like them or not.
 Teaching our children to respect these boundaries is an important lesson.
+Age-appropriate privileges help children understand that freedom grows gradually with responsibility.

 The younger ones learn to wait patiently until it’s their turn to enjoy the freedoms that come either with age or with demonstrated responsibility.
 Everything has its time.
+Waiting for your turn is not punishment; it is character training.

-1. Later Bedtime – Even just 15–30 minutes later than younger siblings shows recognition of maturity.
+Later Bedtime – Even just 15–30 minutes later than younger siblings shows recognition of maturity.

-2. More Independence – Walking to school with friends, running small errands, or biking around the neighborhood earlier than the younger ones.
+More Independence – Walking to school with friends, running small errands, or biking around the neighborhood earlier than the younger ones.

-6. Recognition of Milestones — Celebrate their growing maturity with a “coming of age” moment (dinner out, special gift, blessing night, trip with parents).
+Recognition of Milestones — Celebrate their growing maturity with a “coming of age” moment (dinner out, special gift, blessing night, trip with parents).

 These are just a few simple privilege ideas you can give your eldest.
 You don’t have to overhaul your whole routine — just start with one.
 For us, it began with something as small as letting our oldest stay up 10 minutes longer than the younger ones.

 He actually needed a lot of sleep, so keeping him up much later wasn’t wise — but those extra 10 minutes made a difference.
 It gave him something that said, “You’re growing up.
 We see that.”
+Small privileges can carry a big emotional message, especially for a firstborn child who often feels expected to be mature without being honored for it.

 If your kids share a room, I know what you might be thinking: “Well, how on earth am I supposed to give one child extra time?”

 We had the same dilemma.
-All of our three children slept in the same room.
+All three of our children slept in the same room.
 But here’s the thing — the privilege doesn’t have to be loud or obvious.
 It can be something simple like letting the eldest quietly read with a small light, listen to an audiobook with headphones, or just have a few extra minutes to talk with Mom or Dad in the living room.

 Now, depending on your place in the sibling lineup, you might be nodding along as the eldest—or bristling, thinking this sounds inappropriate, unfair, even harsh.

 Could it be that this is touching more than your current family situation?
+Sometimes our reaction to sibling fairness is shaped by our own childhood role, whether we were the oldest, youngest, middle child, or overlooked child.

-• What was your role growing up?
+What was your role growing up?

-• How were you treated as a child?
+How were you treated as a child?

-• Do you cave to younger kids’ protests because it’s hard to make a decision and hold the line once pushback starts?
+Do you cave to younger kids’ protests because it’s hard to make a decision and hold the line once pushback starts?

-• Do you hide behind the “reasonableness” of your eldest—the child who rarely demands their rights and simply adapts?
+Do you hide behind the “reasonableness” of your eldest—the child who rarely demands their rights and simply adapts?

 You might be thinking, 'I don't have time for this.'
 But, my friend, you do.
 Every single day, we all choose where to spend our time and energy.
 Meeting with God and letting Him shape your heart as a parent is worth it.
-It will impact your children, grandchildren and even generations you may never meet.
+It will impact your children, grandchildren, and even generations you may never meet.
 Its impact reaches beyond your home and beyond this one issue.

 I encourage you: sit with Him.
 Let the noise quiet down.
 Allow His presence to reveal the areas that require His healing touch.